 Minimum Data Set (MDS) - Version 3.0 Resident Assessment and Care Screening Nursing Home Comprehensive (NC) Item Set

 Fact Sheet for Long-Term Care Ombudsmen: MDS 3.0 Section Q (November 2010)

 MDS 3.0 Overview Conference Call (October 2010)

 Information Brief: Changes in the MDS 3.0 for Long-Term Care Ombudsman (September 2010)

 This document, by Sara Hunt, MSSW, NORC Consultant, provides long-term care ombudsmen with information about the primary changes in the updated version (3.0) of the Minimum Data Set (MDS).
 The MDS 3.0 will be used by certified nursing facilities beginning in October 2010.
 This document focuses on the changes that are most applicable to ombudsman advocacy, educational and empowerment activities with residents and families.
-The information presented in this document is not a comprehensive list of all of the changes from the previous version, the MDS 2.0.
 For a more thorough understanding of the resident assessment and care planning process and how ombudsmen can use these as advocacy tools, refer to Using Resident Assessment and Care Planning As Advocacy Tools: A Guide for Ombudsmen and Other Advocates.
 Additional resources are included under Resources in this document.

 CMS Presentation on MDS 3.0 and Section Q from the 2010 Annual State Ombudsman Training Conference